dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/troubleshoot.md

 **500 Internal Server Error**
 The app starts, but an error prevents the server from fulfilling the request.

-When an error occurs within the app's code during startup or creating a response, the app may produce an invalid response (for example, the response contains no content) or a *500 Internal Server Error* message in the browser.
+When an error occurs within the app's code during startup or creating a response, the app may produce an invalid response.
+For example, the response contains no content or a *500 Internal Server Error* message in the browser.
 The Application Event Log usually states that the app started normally and is listening on a given port.
 From the server's perspective that's correct.
 It's the app itself which is unhealthy.
-Running the app in the [Kudu](https://github.com/projectkudu/kudu/wiki) console on the server or enabling the ASP.NET Core Module stdout log usually helps troubleshoot the problem.
+Running the app in the [Kudu](https://github.com/projectkudu/kudu/wiki) console or enabling the ASP.NET Core Module stdout log usually helps troubleshoot the problem.
 Running the app in the Kudu console and accessing the stdout log is described later in this topic.

 When the app is in its Production environment, the browser displays a friendly error page for 500-series errors: